rhae/esp32-101/README.md

 # esp32-101
-ESP32-WROOM-32 board with arduino-cli
+ESP32-WROOM-32 board with `arduino-cli`.

 ## Goal
-I had a ESP32 board lying around and the arduino-cli is new and I haven't used it.
+I had a ESP32 board lying around and the `arduino-cli` is new and I haven't used it.
-This project is my playground to setup an arduino-cli project on linux.
+This project is my playground to setup an `arduino-cli` project on linux.

 ## Board